This article contains affiliate links

 Squirrels generally do not like to come close to people.
 Therefore the closer you position your feeders to the building the more uncomfortable squirrels will feel.
 This is particularly true if you have pets such as cats and dogs.

 It is important to remember squirrels are also cunning and daring so a good idea is to install a window bird feeder.
 These are best attached high up on an upstairs window allowing you watch birds while having breakfast in bed!
 It will usually take around 4 weeks for birds to become brave enough to start feeding.
+This beautiful Roamwild window bird feeder is available on Amazon here.

 Install squirrel Baffles

 These simple collars can be attached to vertical feeders and structures to prevent squirrels climbing up.
+The universal squirrel baffle below is available on Amazon here.

 Buy squirrel proof bird feeders